 Nightmare, isn’t it?
 You want to wake up, so that it ends – the nightmare.
-Except it doesn’t.
-You really did die.
-Some of us do, and leave our little ones behind in this sick world, for dogs to feed on.
+Except it doesn’t... for some.
+Some of us do die, and leave our little ones behind in this sick world, for dogs to feed on.

 - An Alabama man goes on killing spree at the start of last week.
 At least 9 dead.